Sebastian Esposito

-Sebastian Esposito (/it/; born 21 April 2005) is an Australian professional soccer player who plays as a central defender for Australian side Melbourne Victory FC, on loan from Lecce.
+Sebastian Esposito (/it/; born 21 April 2005) is an Australian professional soccer player who plays as a central defender for club Lecce.
 He is an Australia youth international.

 Club career

 Esposito was born in Melbourne and developed in the academies of Melbourne City before moving to Italy to join Serie A side Lecce in January 2024.
 He quickly became a starter and captain for Lecce's U20s, regularly included on the bench for the Serie A senior team in matches against top Italian clubs.
 In August 2025, he returned to Australia, signing on loan with Melbourne Victory FC to gain senior experience in the A-League Men.

 International career

 Esposito captained the Australia U20s to their maiden AFC U20 Asian Cup title, and was later called up to the Australia U23s.
 In May 2025, he attended the Socceroos’ senior training camp.

 Personal life

 Esposito was born in Australia to a half-Italian father, and half-Greek mother.